-Jory Mickelson is a writer, educator, and retreat facillitator whose work has appeared or is forthcoming in Court Green, Painted Bride Quarterly, Harvard Divinity Bulletin, Jubilat, Mid-American Review, Diode Poetry Journal, The Rumpus, Ninth Letter, and other journals in the United States, Canada, and the United Kingdom.
+Jory Mickelson (he/they) is a writer, educator, and retreat facillitator whose work has appeared or is forthcoming in Court Green, Painted Bride Quarterly, Harvard Divinity Bulletin, Jubilat, Mid-American Review, Diode Poetry Journal, The Rumpus, Ninth Letter, and other journals in the United States, Canada, and the United Kingdom.
 They are the recipient of an Academy of American Poet’s Prize.
 They have received fellowships from the Lambda Literary Foundation and The Helene Wurlitzer Foundation of New Mexico.
 They’re first full-length collection WILDERNESS//KINGDOM is the inaugrual winnter of the Evergreen Award Tour from Floating Bridge Press and a 2020 High Plains Book Award Finalist.

 Somewhat Artist Statement